SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/accept-decline.md

 * When you view a follow-up you are not the owner of, the **Follow-up** dialog has two extra buttons - **Accept** and **Decline** - until you respond to the invitation.

 * If you first accept an invitation and then delete the follow-up from your diary, it is counted as though you declined it.
-The follow-up disappears from the diary and your name is marked with a red cross ![icon][img4] in the list of participants.
+The follow-up disappears from the diary and your name is marked with a red cross ![icon][img4] in the list of attendees.

 * If you accept an invitation and subsequently open the **Follow-up** dialog, you cannot edit any information about the follow-up except for the **Priority**, **Completed**, and **Alarm** fields.
 Other changes can be made only by the person who sent the invitation.
-You cannot add participants, so the **Add** button in the **Participants** tab is disabled.
+You cannot add attendee, so the **Add** button is disabled.

 * If you assign a follow-up to another user (change owner), and the recipient declines it, the follow-up is re-assigned to you.

-* If you close the **Notifications** panel without accepting or declining the invitation, the follow-up remains there and an eye icon ![icon][img7] is displayed next to your name in the list of participants to show that you have seen it, but not made a decision.
+* If you close the **Notifications** panel without accepting or declining the invitation, the follow-up remains there and an eye icon ![icon][img7] is displayed next to your name in the list of attendees to show that you have seen it, but not made a decision.

 * If you receive an invitation for a time when you are already occupied, an exclamation mark ![icon][img6] is displayed.
 This draws your attention to the conflict.